solid-vovabeloded/monorepo/docs/16_github_actions_ci_integration.md

 > What problem is this project solving?

-This document describes the organization and structure of the GitHub Actions used in this repository to automatically integrate the data into the Metrics Web application.
+This document describe the organization and structure of the GitHub Actions used in this repository to automatically integrate the data into the Metrics Web application.

 # Goals